 The class will be graded on a satisfactory/unsatisfactory basis.
 Each student will complete a written report of their project and will make an oral presentation of the project to other members of the Capstone course.
 Participation at all sessions is required.
 Timely completion of each assignment according to the course schedule listed below is required for the student to continue on to the next phase of the project.
-Students who fall behind in the course or whose work is not deemed to be sufficiently completed at each stage may be asked to withdraw at the professor's discretion.
+Students who fall behind in the course or whose work is not deemed to be sufficiently completed at each stage will not receive a passing grade in the course.
 Students who are unable to complete their project, but have been both timely and maintained good-faith efforts to complete each phase of their project, may be approved by the professor to receive a grade of "IP" (in progress) at the end of the semester.
 This grade requires professor approval.